EngMoheb/Std_Dep/README.md

 ![Student Depression Cover](assets/std_dep.png)

-**A data-driven project deep dive into the academic, lifestyle, and socity factors driving depression among students**, using Excel's features to uncover high-impact stressors and inform targeted interventions.
+**A data-driven project deep dive into the academic, lifestyle, and socity factors which driving depression among students**, using Excel to uncover high-impact stressors factors & provide recommendations to solve these problems.

 ---